bleader/slalom-stopwatch/_posts/2017-03-06-OLED-display.md

 over *SPI* and the *SPI* init was actually broken in the HAL by a previous adding *i²c* support.
-So after [adding back the missing part](https://github.com/nkolban/esp32-snippets/commit/6caf622543d29e72b1bb6b74dffaabca712b32a3)
+So after [adding back the missing part](https://github.com/nkolban/esp32-snippets/commit/6caf622543d29e72b1bb6b74dffaabca712b32a3) it worked like a charm with the code I was trying.

 Before understanding that this was the issue I spent quite a lot of time trying to test *i²c*, other GPIO pins for driving the *SPI*.
 I even built other